rstudio/bookdown.org/content/archive/internal/rwnahhas-introtor.md

 ---
 title: "An Introduction to R for Research"
 author: "Ramzi W. Nahhas"
-date: "2022-07-20T21:40:22Z"
+date: "2022-07-22T21:41:53Z"
 tags: [R Programming, Course, Tutorial]
 link: "https://bookdown.org/rwnahhas/IntroToR/"
-length_weight: "22.9%"
+length_weight: "29.8%"
 pinned: false
 ---

 This text was written to provide Wright State University MPH students an introduction to the R programming language for use in research. [...]
-This text is UNDER CONSTRUCTION.
 This online book was written to provide Wright State University MPH students an introduction to the R programming language for use in research.
 The datasets used in this text are not being made publicly available.
 If you are using this material as part of a Wright State University course or tutorial, datasets will be provided to you by the instructor or in your learning management system.
-Status If you have any comments  ...
+If you have any comments or suggestions, feel free to contact me  ...